algofoogle/tt03p5-solo-squash/doc/testing.md

 *   Comment out (or override) the tests you want and their config in lines 16..23.
 *   The first time you run the test, it is a good idea to leave `PRINT_VSYNC_ERRORS` and `PRINT_LZC_ERRORS` both disabled (i.e. set to `False`) because these *could* spew up to 840,000 error lines.
 Instead, run the test first with these disabled to just get the stats, then decide if you want extra detail.
 *   `.` outputs are 'good' progress, while `!` outputs are 'bad' progress (i.e. at least one error detected since the last batch of cycles tested).
+*   The tests will probably take over 30mins to run, as it tests 1 frame FULLY which is 420,000 clock cycles that the uPython code has to go through.
+Boosting your RP2040 clock will make the tests run faster.
 *   Helper functions appear at lines 25..90
 *   Main test code starts at line 92, and works as follows...